mdconaway/fastapi-cruddy-framework/migrating_versions.md

 3. (Optional) As of December 2023, there is a known bug with sqlmodel 0.0.14 where type checking on TABLE models will complain, but will still work.
-- For any models that have a corresponding database table by using `table=True` in the class declaration, modify the declaration to ignore class type checking by changing:
+- For any models that have a corresponding database table by using `table=True` in the class declaration, modify the declaration to ignore class type checking:
 ```python
 class Widget(CruddyModel, table=True):
     pass
 ```
-to
+becomes
 ```python
 class Widget(CruddyModel, table=True):  # type: ignore
     pass